wingraptor/super-sycamore/content/posts/permaculture-backyard-transformation-part-1.md

 ## The Layout

 ![Schematic of Backyard](/images/backyard-map.png "Schematic of Backyard")
-<p class="img-title"> <strong>My Effort at Drawing a Schematic of my Backyard; Approximately to Scale </strong></p>
+<p class="img-title"> <strong>My Attempt at Drawing a Schematic of my Backyard; Approximately to Scale </strong></p>

 This backyard space is quite small, having a total area of 100 m<sup>2</sup> (1076 sq.ft).
 Two large wells, taking up 6.82 m<sup>2</sup> in total, reduce the area usable for growing directly into the ground, however, these wells will be used in other ways.

 <iframe src="https://giphy.com/embed/ne3xrYlWtQFtC" width="240" height="102.5" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>

 The backyard is flanked on its western edge by my house and on the eastern edge by the neighbor's wall and house.
 This results in it being partially or fully shaded for ~6hrs per day, depending on the time of year.
-The backyard is open on the southern and northern sides which, along with the placement of the houses, acts to channel and accelerate winds (imagine a wind tunnel); an effect that is very noticeable depending on the time of year.
+It's open on the southern and northern sides which, along with the placement of the houses, acts to channel and accelerate winds (imagine a wind tunnel); an effect that is very noticeable depending on the time of year.

 There is a slight slope on the southern end which runs from South to North.
 This will invariably result in water and nutrient accumulation at the bottom of the slope and a deficit at the top unless techniques are used to minimize this effect.